cjtakhar/tindog/README.md

 # tindog

-Using media query and bootstrap grid system to demonstrate mobile and desktop responsive design.
+Bootstrap grid system and flexbox to demonstrate mobile and desktop responsive design.